- Best cheap fast cars you can purchase in 2018

 Substantial PCP finance discounts should be available from VW dealers, however.
 A 10% saving or more on the list price should be possible, which in turn reduces monthly payments.
 If you want a Golf, therefore, push hard for a cash discount before arranging the finance details and you should be able to get a good deal.

-A newbie to the hot hatch scene, Hyundai’s i30 N isn’t a half-hearted attempt at taking on the serious competition.
+A newbie to the hot hatch scene, Hyundai’s i30 N isn’t a half-hearted attempt at taking on the serious competition in our cheap fast cars test.

 Developed both in Korea and at Germany’s Nurburgring race track under the watchful eye of ex-BMW M man Albert Biermann, the i30 N certainly looks promising.
 With a 275hp 2.0-litre turbo petrol engine, 6.1-second 0-62mph time, launch control, several drive modes, rev matching and a frankly rude exhaust note that makes it the noisiest here, we’re off to a good start with all the right ingredients.